rsieiro/month-calendar/readme.txt

 Tags: month, calendar, widget
 Requires at least: 3.0
 Tested up to: 3.0.4
-Stable tag: 1.0
+Stable tag: 1.0.1

 A calendar widget that shows post count per month.

 == Description ==

-This plugin will allow you to have a sidebar widget that shows your monthly post count for the current year.
+This plugin will allow you to have a sidebar widget that shows how many posts you published each month.
 Displayed like a calendar, you can navigate between years using "previous" and "next" buttons.

 Some features include:

-*   Data is reload using AJAX.
+*   Data is reloaded using AJAX.
 This means that changing the year will not reload the whole page.
 *   Comes with a bundled CSS file with a default style.
 *   The default CSS can be disabled so you can use your theme's CSS file to style it.
 *   It's a Widget, so you can move it around your sidebar as you wish.